-- Role: UX Designer, Lead Information Architect, Usability Tester, User Researcher
+- Role: UX Designer, Lead Information Architect, Lead User Researcher

 - Kurt: Lead UX Designer, Visual Designer

-- Alison: Lead Information Architect, Usability Tester, User Researcher
+- Alison: UX Designer, Lead Information Architect, Lead User Researcher

 - Katie: Visual Designer, some IA before I arrived

-- Rob: Intern, redlines some User Research before I arrived
+- Rob: UX Intern, some User Research before I arrived

 I built and implemented a Usability Test plan and strategy for the Partner Hub re-design.
 I conducted interviews and surveys with users to prioritize content for dashboard views.
 I led moderated and unmoderated Usability Tests with Starbucks employees.
 The results of my Usability Testing allowed our team to make user-informed design iterations throughout the project.

 The Starbucks leadership was very excited about our designs.
-Starbucks planned to implement the re-designed Partner Hub throughout 2016.
+Starbucks planned to implement our re-designed Partner Hub throughout 2016.